Zachary-Ranes/MasterOfGames_bot/README.md

 # MasterOfGames_bot
-A telegram chat bot deisgned to GM for party games, the bot can GM for mutible chats at one time.
+A telegram chat bot deisgned to GM party games in telegram groupchats.
+The bot can can have gmaes running in more then one chat at the same time.

+The bot can currently GM for the following games:
+Resistance

 Written in python 3.4